The Process of Market Segmentation (Cambridge (CIE) O Level Business Studies): Revision Note

 Examples of industry specific segmentation include

-The cosmetic industry often aim their products at a specific gender.
+The cosmetic industry often aims their products at a specific gender.
 In recent years, there has been a growth in specific make-up products aimed entirely at men, such as 'Guyliner'- eye liner for men

 A bespoke watchmaker may base their segmentation on income levels, aiming at high income customers who can afford their handmade, niche market pieces

-A business that runs boot camp style exercise classes may base their segmentation on lifestyle choices E.g. those people who want to improve their fitness levels
+A business that runs bootcamp-style exercise classes may base their segmentation on lifestyle choices E.g., those people who want to improve their fitness levels

-Before recommending an appropriate method of market segmentation the business must also consider a number of factors
+Before recommending an appropriate method of market segmentation, the business must also consider a number of factors

-Brand image |
+Brand image

-Cost of entry into the market segment |
+Cost of entry into the market segment

-Market analysis data |
+Market analysis data

 You've read 0 of your 5 free revision notes this week